fredemmott/Freds-Monitor-Tool/README.md

 This is a set of command-line tools to save and restore monitor configuration profiles; a profile contains a list of which monitors are enabled, their layout, their resolution, among other settings.

+**YOU MAY NEED TO DELETE AND RECREATE PROFILES AFTER DRIVER OR WINDOWS UPDATES**.

 ## Quick Start

 64-Bit Windows 10 or newer is required.